seamplex/feenox/doc/FAQ.md

 # Does FeenoX support beam and/or shell elements?

-No, currently supports solid elements.
+No, it currently supports solid elements only.
 Therefore, three-dimensional problems need to have tetrahedra, hexahedra, prisms and/or pyramids; and two-dimensional problems need to have triangles or quadrangles.

 It might support non-solid elements for elasticity in future versions, though.
 Contributions are welcome.
 Check out the [contributing guidelines](https://www.seamplex.com/feenox/doc/#contributing-guidelines).